althonos/pyrodigal/paper/paper.md

 The performance of the connection scoring was evaluated on 50 bacterial sequences of various length, as shown in \autoref{fig:benchmark}.
-It suggests that even with the added cost of the additional pass for each node, enabling the heuristic filter saves about half of the time needed to score connections between all the nodes of a sequence.
+It suggests that even with the added cost of the additional pass for each node, enabling the heuristic filter in Pyrodigal saves about half of the time needed to score connections between all the nodes of a sequence.

 ![Evaluation of the connection scoring performance with different heuristic filter SIMD backends (SSE2 or AVX2) or without enabling the filter (None).